There are restoration activities happening all around New Zealand.

 Third Wednesday of the month: Spend the day with a DOC ranger, working on a variety of projects including weed control, planting and habitat manipulation.

 Ongoing/dates vary: The Manawatu volunteer programme offers a small selection of projects for people looking to get involved with conservation work in their community.

-Ongoing/dates vary: Find out about volunteer opportunities at Pukaha Mount Bruce.
+Ongoing/dates vary: Find out about volunteer activities at Pūkaha National Wildlife Centre and reserve.

 Ongoing/dates vary: Located in Te Whanganui-a-Tara/Wellington Harbour, Matiu/Somes Island Scientific and Historic Reserve is a tranquil retreat for wildlife and visitors.